 Soil can also absorb and retain warmth like a capacitor.
 You know that heat flux thru a medium is inversely proportional to its R value… but Fourier’s law also states that it is proportional to the temperature difference across the medium.
 Just as pressure pushes flow or voltage pushes current, it is the temperature difference that pushes the heat thru a conductive medium.
 However, in a material with high thermal capacity, such as soil, some of the heat is absorbed instead of transmitted.
 As the material heats up locally, there is less and less local temperature difference remaining to drive the heat transfer.
 In above ground cement walls, this is known as “dynamic R value” and can dramatically improve the thermal comfort of a building in certain situations.
 Below ground, the much greater mass leads to a much longer cycle and an almost steady state R value improvement.
 This phenomenon is the same one that leads to the soil temperature profiles we discussed in the Earth Sheltering Basics.

 Above Ground Note: Dynamic R value is often “sold” by ICF dealers and proponents.
 It basically describes the additional thermal inertia (resistance to change) in the wall during temperature swings from one side of room temperature to another.
 For instance, in the southwest, you may have a very cold night followed by a very hot day.
 High mass walls cool down during the night and provide dynamic insulation into the hot day as they warm up again.
 If the following night is cool, the warmed up walls continue to stabilize the home temperature as they cool down.
-However, this benefit is dramatically reduced in areas that are cold both day and night.
-In temperate areas like Michigan, air temperatures do fluctuate over any 24 hour period, and dynamic R value can bring some moderation, both daily extremes are typically on one side of the desired internal room temperature.
+However, this benefit is dramatically reduced in areas that are colder (or warmer) than room temperature both day and night.
+In temperate areas like Michigan, air temperatures do fluctuate over any 24 hour period, and dynamic R value can bring some moderation, however, both daily extremes are typically on one side of the desired internal room temperature, so the energy transfer is one way and “dynamic” effect doesn’t really happen.
 In temperate regions, wide temperature changes are seasonal and the Static R-value and the temperature outside the walls is much more more important for calculating heat loss.
 On the other hand, an earth sheltered home provides a lot more mass than an ICF wall, enough to moderate seasonal changes.
 Also, 6 inches of insulation with static R-values of 60 to 100 are typical for an earth sheltered umbrella and the dynamic-R value of the soil on both sides is a bonus.

 When you bury a wall, the deeper portions are further from the surface.
-The heat must travel further to reach the surface, this increases the R-value of the soil.
-It increases the resistance to conductive heat flow presented by the soil…
+The heat must travel further to reach the surface.
+Distance to the surface increases the resistance to conductive heat flow presented by the soil (aka R-value)…

 Due to the longer path to the surface, the total resistance (R-value) is greater near the bottom of a fully insulated wall.
 Taking the path of least resistance, heat flux is therefore greater at at the top of the wall.
 We could reduce the heat flux at the top by adding insulation there, or we could make better use of the same amount of insulation by taking some from the bottom and using it higher up the wall where the heat flux is greater.
 (Again this is similar to what many smart above ground builders have done for years in terms of concentrating insulation under the perimeter of the slab.)

 Re-positioning the insulation further up the wall can balance, and overall reduce, the heat loss without increasing the quantity or cost of materials.
-It is important to note that, for conduction, The R values are simply added up (commutative and associative properties of addition) so it doesn’t matter what order the R value components come in, or what materials they come from, the total R value is the same regardless of the order of the layers.
+It is important to note that, for conduction, The R values are simply added up (commutative and associative properties of addition) so it doesn’t matter what order the R value components come in, the total R value is the same regardless of the order of the layers.
 These two concepts open a world of possibilities for optimizing both the insulation and the thermal mass.

 We can increase our thermal mass simply by including some soil under the insulation.
 Heat energy follows the path of least resistance and will either pass thru the the rigid insulation or take the longer path down and around the insulation to the surface.
 The parameters of the design (thickness and extent of insulation) can be adjusted to minimize the heat loss for a given quantity (cost) of insulation.
 One major flaw with this idea is that it could be difficult to install.